coderefinery/git-collaborative/content/distributed.md

 ### Longer route

 - Upstream repo receives other changes (other merged pull-requests)
-- How do we get these changes to the forked repo?
+- How do we get these changes to the fork?
-- Replace below with the repository you forked, if needed

 ```console
 $ git remote add central <central-repository-url>